dainmusty/minikube-project/apps/dev/web-app/readme.md

 # To test the web-app
-Port forward using its container port number (3000) kubectl port-forward svc/argocd-server -n argocd 3000:80 localhost:3000
+Port forward using its container port number (8081) kubectl port-forward svc/argocd-server -n argocd 8081:80

+# Minikube is not able to pull images from dockerhub thus you have to preload the image
+1. docker pull dainmusty/phone-store:latest
+2. minikube image load dainmusty/phone-store:latest